RX309Electronics/videocall-ipcam/README.md

 These are all the important squashfs folders that binwalk managed to extract.
 In this extracted directory with all the folders we also have a Uboot.bin file which i think is the bootloader.
 Now i can inspect this file in a hex editor and maybe find some password strings.

 Well, i gave up on digging through the binary after 2 hours and decided to do some research, and what seems?
 They all use the same Uboot password and thanks to this issue on github i got the password: https://github.com/OpenIPC/firmware/issues/1494.
 And after typing it in: Bingo!
 We got into the shell and now have bootloader access!
-I uploaded a file that has every environmental variable inside of it and i provided a file for the original bootargs and original bootcmd so if you softbrick it but the bootloader is still working you can reset the variable.
+I put delivered the password in a file called 'Uboot-password.txt'.
+I also provided 'Uboot-commands' which has all Uboot commands inside of it that are supported.
+And the original bootargs and bootcmd for if you brick the camera.